General emergency

 More information:

-There are five decompression chambers in the Maldives.
-It may take several hours to reach these in an emergency.
+Facilities are limited for scuba-diving injuries.
+While increasing, there are limited decompression chambers in Maldives.
+It may take several hours to reach decompression chambers in an emergency.
 Dive within safety limits.

 More information: